orzanai/orzanai/README.md

 <h1 align="center">Hi, Abdullah here! 🧑🏽‍🚀</h1>
-<h3 align="center">A data enthusiast who wants to work on and develop more about AI.</h3>
+<h3 align="center">EE grad with a curious mind and a heart for making a difference.
+Wants to blend technical skills with data and create impactful solutions with AI.</h3>